anavarre/drucker/README.md

---drupal     Spins up a ready-to-use Drupal install --lightning  Spins up a ready-to-use Lightning install --blt        Spins up a ready-to-use BLT build
---dev        Prepare app for development work with no caching and helper modules enabled.
+--drupal     Spins up a ready-to-use Drupal install --lightning  Spins up a ready-to-use Lightning install --blt        Spins up a ready-to-use BLT build --reinstall  Reinstalls Drupal or the currently installed distribution --dev        Configures the app for development use --prod       Configures the app for production use --import     Imports an app from the web container's import directory --delete     Deletes an arbitrary docroot
---prod       Opinionated setup with all known performance best practices enabled.
---import     Imports an app from the web container's import directory --delete     Deletes an arbitrary docroot
 --start      Starts all containers
 --stop       Stops all containers
 --restart    Restarts all containers
 --health     Runs a service healthcheck
+--php7.3     Sets the PHP version to 7.3
 --php7.2     Sets the PHP version to 7.2
 --php7.1     Sets the PHP version to 7.1
 --list       Lists all deployed apps